fmsouza/atlas/doc/index.md

 Credits
 -------

-Marvie is an Open-source project created by [Fred Souza][fs] and made possible by
+Atlas is an Open-source project created by [Fred Souza][fs] and made possible by

   * [PHP](http://php.net/)
   * [Github](http://github.com/)